 Only if they are the same book.
 Typically, the eBook file (EPUB) uploaded to the major eBook retailers—Amazon, Apple, B&N, Google, Kobo—is the same content.
 The eBook your reader buys from any of those stores is going to have the same content and display in the same way.

 Different products require unique identification

-Contrast these examples with the superb Warner Bros series Inside the Script.
-The differences between the Kindle and iBooks editions are recognized by the use of different ISBN numbers.
-Well done Warner Bros.
+Contrast these examples with the superb Warner Bros. series Inside the Script (unfortunately, it is no longer available).
+The differences between the Kindle and iBooks editions were recognized by the assignment of different ISBNs.